 Initial studies for Lewy body dementia also show more frequent hallucinations and delusions.
 7

 Dementia With Parkinson’s Disease

 Dementia caused by Parkinson’s disease shares symptoms like memory loss and slow thinking with Alzheimer’s.
-But, studies show that this form of dementia also comes with a gait disturbance
+But, studies show that this form of dementia also comes with a gait disturbance and tremors.8

 Researchers are currently looking into other subtle differences between the signs of Alzheimer’s and other forms of dementia.